Joachim Wandel: Squadron leader and death

 On 21 April, Oberleutnant Wolfgang Späte, the commander of 5.
 Staffel of JG 54 was transferred.
 In consequence, Wandel succeeded Späte as Staffelkapitän of 5.
 Staffel.
 In combat south of Lake Ilmen, Wandel claimed his first two aerial victories as Staffelkapitän on 25 April when he shot down two Il-2 ground-attack aircraft.
 In July 1942, II.
 Gruppe was re-equipped with the Bf 109 G-2.
 Wandel then became an "ace-in-a-day" for the first time on 7 July when he shot down six Soviet aircraft.
 On the night of 19/20 July, Wandel claimed his 50th aerial victory in nocturnal combat.
 That night he was credited with shooting down two Polikarpov Po-2 night ground-attack aircraft, also referred to as U-2, near Ramushevo.

 Wandel again became an "ace-in-a-day" on 9 August during the Battle of Rzhev.
 That day, he claimed five Mikoyan-Gurevich MiG-3 fighters shot down near Zubtsov.
 On 12 August, 5.
 Staffel was detached from II.
 Gruppe and sent to Oryol where they were based at an airfield named Oryol-West.
 On 21 August, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 On 7 October, Wandel was credited with his 75th and last aerial victory when he shot down a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter near Ostashkov.
 He was then shot down and killed in action with other Soviet LaGG-3 fighters.
 His Bf 109 G-2 (Werknummer 10353—factory number) crashed northeast of Ostashkov.
 He was replaced by Leutnant Horst Hannig as commander of 5.
 Staffel the following day.

 Summary of career

 Aerial victory claims

-According to Spick, Wandel was credited with 75 enemy aircraft shot down claimed in an unknown number of combat missions, including 16 during nocturnal combat.
+According to US historian David T. Zabecki, Wandel was credited with 75 aerial victories.
+Spick also lists him with 75 enemy aircraft shot down claimed in an unknown number of combat missions, including 16 during nocturnal combat.
 Heaton, Lewis, Olds and Schulze also list him with 75 aerial victories.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 74 aerial victory claims, plus one further unconfirmed claim.
 This figure of confirmed claims includes 72 aerial victories on the Eastern Front and two on the Western Front.